agnaistic/agnai/README.md

    - Build and run the project with Local Tunnel:
      - Mac/Linux: `npm run start:public`
      - Windows: `npm run start:public:win`

-## Design Goals

-This project quickly deviated from the upstream project.
-This project is not intended to be a SaaS nor be centered around the Pygmalion model.
-Ultimately the design goals for this project are my own.

-- High quality codebase
-- AI Services: Transparently use a variety of AI models and services to converse with
-  - Initial AI services: Kobold, AI Horde, and Novel
-- Supporting additional AI services should be low friction
-- Lightweight to self-host
-- Avoiding native dependencies and Docker to be easy for non-technical people to install and run

 ## Self-Hosting Settings